 - International law, featuring prominent international/comparative law faculty, a rich international and comparative law curriculum, several courses each year taught by visiting foreign law professors, internships abroad, internationally focused scholarships and fellowships, Languages for Lawyers courses, strong University programs (including area studies certificate programs), and international moot law competitions.

 - “Live-client” clinics in a range of substantive areas and practice settings, giving students opportunities to develop valuable lawyering skills in the context of real-life, not simulated, legal disputes and transactions.
 Students grapple with legal, ethical, and practical issues, under the supervision of — and in close counsel with — a seasoned attorney faculty member.

 - The Semester in D.C.
 Program, during which students spend a semester in Washington, D.C., earning a full semester’s worth of academic credit while working full-time as an extern with a non-profit organization or government agency.

-- Five certificate programs enabling students to concentrate their studies in particular areas of law.
+- Five certificate programs/areas of concentration enabling students to concentrate their studies in particular areas of law.
 These programs include specialized advanced courses that incorporate lawyering skills relevant to particular areas of practice.

 - Cross-disciplinary learning — Pitt Law students may take courses in other schools at Pitt or other local colleges and universities (up to six non-law graduate credits can be used toward the JD requirements).